Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

 Retrieval-augmented language models (RALMs) represent a novel framework that significantly advances large language models~\citep{touvron2023llama,openai2023gpt4} by addressing key limitations such as reducing factual hallucinations~\citep{ji2023survey,zhang2023siren}, injecting up-to-date knowledge in a plug-and-play manner~\citep{dhingra2022time,vu2023freshllms}, and enhancing domain-specific expertise~\citep{li2023chatgpt,qin2023chatgpt}.
 These enhancements primarily stem from integrating large language models (LLMs) with external knowledge sources~\citep{guu2020realm,lewis2020retrieval,borgeaud2022improving,shi2023replug}.
 In a typical RALM setup, a query is first processed by a retriever that searches a vast evidence corpus for pertinent documents.
 A reader then examines these documents, extracting useful information and formulating the final output answer.
-The potential benefit of the RALM framework is its ability to integrate relevant external knowledge, thereby enriching the LLMs' understanding of input text and generating answers based on this information.
-This is particularly beneficial when LLMs lack direct knowledge of a subject, allowing them to acquire and utilize relevant information in a plug-and-play manner~\citep{yu2022survey}.

 However, there exist several issues with the current RALM framework.
 First, there is no guarantee that the information retrieval (IR) system will always yield the most pertinent or trustworthy information.
 The retrieval of irrelevant data can lead to misguided responses~\citep{shi2023large,yoran2023making}, and potentially causing the model to overlook its inherent knowledge, even when it possesses adequate information to address the query~\citep{mallen2023not}.
 Secondly, state-of-the-art LLMs often hallucinate when addressing fact-oriented questions, a deficiency that can be risky and may discourage users~\citep{ji2023survey,zhang2023siren}.
 Ideally, an intelligent system should be capable of determining whether it has enough knowledge, both intrinsic and retrieved, to provide an accurate answer.
 In cases where knowledge is insufficient, the system should respond with ``unknown'' when the answer cannot be determined.
 Based on the shortcomings of the standard RALM system, in this paper, we aims to improve the robustness of RALMs, mainly focusing on two pivotal aspects: